Skip to content

 ksail cluster list

 Lists all clusters visible to your Omni account, including clusters created outside KSail, when both OMNI_SERVICE_ACCOUNT_KEY and OMNI_ENDPOINT are set in your environment.
-The list command does not read spec.cluster.omni.endpoint from ksail.yaml, so OMNI_ENDPOINT must be configured explicitly for listing.
+The list command does not read spec.provider.omni.endpoint from ksail.yaml, so OMNI_ENDPOINT must be configured explicitly for listing.

 Terminal window